Edible Garden

-Cane berries such as raspberries, blackberries, and boysenberries are unique in that the crown of each plant in the ground is perennial and the canes are biennial, lasting two years.
+Cane berries such as raspberries, blackberries, and boysenberries are unique in that the crown of each plant in the ground is perennial.
+The canes however usually fruit on second year growth and later die back in the winter.
 A part of the genus of plants ‘’Rubus’’, these delicious fruits are popular cool climate crops with gardeners and foodies alike.

 With fruit rich in vitamin C and a low glycemic index, cane berries are perfect for snacks and lunchboxes and at Mr Fothergill’s, we seasonally stock a variety of berry canes during winter, which is the perfect time for planting these plants.